Author: Bundy Outdoors Date Posted:19 January 2023

 How many people are you going to sleep in the tent?
 With any hiking tent space/capacity is relative.
-Nearly all hiking tents will be cosy in size and not generous.
-So, if you are the only person that will be sleeping in the tent but like to spread out you might need to look at a 2-person hiking tent, if you don’t mind being snug as a bug in a rug then a 1-person tent would suit you fine.
+Nearly all hiking tents will be cozy in size and not generous.
+So, if you are the only person that will be sleeping in the tent, but like to spread out you might need to look at a 2-person hiking tent, if you don’t mind being snug as a bug in a rug then a 1-person tent would suit you fine.
 Just remember, the larger the tent, the heavier it will be.

-Selecting a hiking tent is a game of Grams not Kilos and believe it or not overall every gram counts.
+Selecting a hiking tent is a game of Grams, not Kilos and believe it or not overall every gram counts.

 The weight of a hiking tent is a major factor in overall weight and could quite possibly be the largest and heaviest item you are carrying.
-When considering a hiking tent, you really need to have a good idea of what all your other gear is in size and weight.
+When considering a hiking tent you really need to have a good idea of what all your other gear is in size and weight.

-To get a lighter weight tent you may need to sacrifice space, features and durability.
-While heavy-duty fabrics can make a tent more durable, these fabrics make hiking tents unnecessarily heavy, as some of the ultralight weight tents are surprisingly robust.
+To get a lighter-weight tent you may need to sacrifice space, features, and durability.
+While heavy-duty fabrics can make a tent more durable, these fabrics make hiking tents unnecessarily heavy, as some of the ultralight-weight tents are surprisingly robust.
 If you want a “premium” ultralight tent you will pay more for the ultra-lightweight-yet-strong and durable material.

 Another major factor in selecting a hiking tent is seasonality.
 That is, the season or seasons you will use your tent.
 A tent built with features primarily for summer hiking will not be suitable for winter or cooler weather hiking, and vice versa.

 Most newbies will choose a tent that spans several seasons such as a 3-season tent.
 This is a tent that has more features and adaptability to cope with several seasons, as not all hiking trips will be the same.
-However, the addition of extra features, accessories all add to the weight and size of the tent.
-More experienced or frequent hikers will own more than one tent, so that they can maintain a standard pack weight or size regardless of season.
+However, the addition of extra features, and accessories all add to the weight and size of the tent.
+More experienced or frequent hikers will actually own more than one tent, so that they can maintain a standard pack weight or size regardless of season.

 Tents usually will have a season range, 2-Season, 3-Season, 4-Season and Mountaineering

-With a shelter a mozzie dome can be used to keep the creepy crawlies out while the fly keeps you dry.
+With a shelter, a mozzie dome can be used to keep the creepy crawlies out while the fly keeps you dry.